- Apply to UW

 As an outgrowth of its interdisciplinary emphasis, the UW MFA offers students the opportunity to elect specific concentrations.

-The American Indian Studies Program offers a graduate minor in American Indian Studies.
+The Native American and Indigenous Studies Program offers a graduate minor in Native American and Indigenous Studies.
 Gender and Women’s Studies also offers a graduate minor.

-An affiliation with the Helga Otto Haub School of Environment and Natural Resources enables MFA students to double major in creative writing and ENR.
+We are currently working on re-establishing an affiliation with the Haub School of Environment and Natural Resources to enable MFA students to double major in creative writing and ENR.
 ENR also has a graduate minor.

 Students are also welcome to explore individual course offerings in any department or college on campus.